MCAT to IQ Calculator

 Is There a Relationship Between MCAT and IQ?

-The MCAT is often compared to IQ tests because both require cognitive skills, like critical thinking and reasoning.
+The MCAT is often compared to IQ tests because both require cognitive skills like critical thinking and reasoning.
 However, they are very different.
-Research, including a study by McLarnon et al. (2017), shows a moderate correlation between standardized test performance (like the MCAT) and IQ.
+An old research by Matarazzo and Goldstein (1972), found a moderate to strong correlation between MCAT and IQ scores (r = 0.60 to 0.75), largely due to overlapping skills like verbal and quantitative reasoning.

 Key differences between the MCAT and IQ tests